Coarse-to-Real: Generative Rendering for Populated Dynamic Scenes: Experiments

-We study how the sampling ratio of real and synthetic data during training influences the trade-off between structural controllability (VE-Bench) and prompt adherence (VQAScore).
-For example, A ratio of 50\% real $+$ 50\% synthetic indicates that, for each training batch, samples are drawn from the real and synthetic data pools with equal probability.
-Table~\ref{tab:mix_and_heads} shows that, as the proportion of real data increases from 0\% to 99\%, controllability improves steadily, while prompt adherence decreases accordingly.
+We study how the real-to-synthetic sampling ratio in our domain-hedging strategy influences the trade-off between structural controllability (VE-Bench) and prompt adherence (VQAScore).
+For example, a ratio of 50\% real $+$ 50\% synthetic indicates that, for each training batch, samples are drawn from the real and synthetic data pools with equal probability.
+Figure~\ref{fig:mix_and_heads_combined} shows that increasing the proportion of real data generally improves controllability, while progressively reducing prompt adherence.
+In particular, strongly real-dominant mixtures such as 90\%/10\% and 99\%/1\% achieve substantially higher VE-Bench scores than synthetic-heavy settings, at the cost of lower VQAScores.

 When training exclusively on real data (100\%), the model achieves the highest VE-Bench score but suffers a sharp drop in VQAScore, reflecting a loss of generative flexibility and a tendency to strictly reproduce the input rather than hallucinate novel content.

+This behavior highlights the central trade-off in our domain-hedging strategy: real data strengthens the photorealistic generative prior and improves structural fidelity, while synthetic data preserves controllability by anchoring the mapping between coarse inputs and target appearance.
 These trends are also evident in the qualitative results shown in Figure~\ref{fig:data-ablation}.
-Based on both quantitative and qualitative evaluations, we adopt a training strategy of 99\% real and 1\% synthetic data.
+Based on both quantitative and qualitative evaluations, we adopt a strongly real-dominant ratio of 99\% real and 1\% synthetic data.